LorisSigrist/invalidator/README.md

 This invalidation even works across tabs, so if you have multiple tabs open and you invalidate a key, that key will be invalidated in all tabs.

+It internally uses `BroadcastChanel` to do this.
+If you want the cross-tab functionality to work in browser that don't support `BroadcastChanel` (like IE), you must use a polyfill.
+(Single tab functionality will still work)